Master of Arts in Mental Health

 If you're a professional in a field such as teaching, human resources, social work, policing, or nursing, this course-based master's degree is a flexible pathway for you to upgrade or enhance your education so you can address our society's growing demand for mental health support through your existing or future career.

-The Master of Arts in Mental Health is part of the Relational and Psychotherapy Training Program (RPTP) at the University of Guelph.
+The Master of Arts in Mental Health does not provide the clinical training necessary to begin a career in psychotherapy.
 If you're interested in practicing psychotherapy and registering with the College of Registered Psychotherapists of Ontario (CRPO), check out our immersive clinical training programs, the Master of Relational and Family Therapy and the Master of Psychotherapy.

 Foundations of Mental Health